Please note HSBC does not participate in this scheme.

 The Right to Buy scheme makes it possible for existing council and housing association tenants to apply for ownership of the properties they rent.

 Under the scheme, you can also make joint applications for the Right to Buy with other people who have been living in the property for at least a year.

-Similar to the Help to Buy equity loan scheme, but available exclusively to regular members of the armed forces.
-This includes members of:
+Similar to the Help to Buy equity Loan scheme, but available exclusively to regular members of the armed forces.

 Under this scheme, you can borrow up to 50% of your salary interest-free (limited at £25,000) to raise a deposit.

 For more information on affordable housing schemes and to see if you’re eligible, visit GOV.UK.